okfn/opendataindex/README.md

 ## Visualisations

 The Open Data Index has a small set of tools and patterns for implementing visualisations.
-The first visualisation is the **Chloropeth map** (described below), and this is the reference implementation for other visualisations to follow.
+The first visualisation is the **Choropleth map** (described below), and this is the reference implementation for other visualisations to follow.

 Visualisations have the following features: